UnixJunkie/SEED/docs/source/params.rst

 Parameter File Generator
 ========================

+The parameter file generator helps you in preparing the input parameter files for a SEED run (``seed.inp`` and ``seed.par``).
-Here you can directly edit a default input file and download it.
+You can load a template with predefined default values, edit the user-specific information and save it.

   .. <script>
   ..   //var filename = "./_static/seed.inp";